 American Pit Bull Terrier

 The American Pit Bull Terrier, or Pittie, wants to love and to be loved.
-Despite the initial “too cool for school” aura, just take one look at their soulful brown eyes and cute jowl face and it will become clear they are anything but.
-With proper socialization and training, they’re as much a sweet member of the family as a courageous protector.
+Despite the initial “too cool for school” aura, if you look closer at their soulful eyes and adorable jowls, you’ll see they’re anything but.

 • basic-info